perkee/qmk_firmware/keyboards/lets_split/keymaps/sixseven/trackpoint.md

 Also keep in mind that you'll need to solder CLOCK wire to PD5 port on Pro Micro which is occupied by a TX led (circled in red.)

+Here's my spaghetti board:

 ![Left](./4.jpg)

 ## Right (master) split

+Here's my other spaghetti board:

 ![Left](./5.jpg)

+# Software

+I've used USART method (best) because I connected to pins RX & 22.
+See link to by @alonswartz tutorial in the beginning of this artiche.

 # Known issues